-“Bein’ from The Bronx, I was great friends with a lot of the New York characters in the record business like Hymie Weiss and his brother Sam from Old Town Records, Morris Levy from Roulette Records, and George Goldner from End and Gone Records.
-George had this Puerto Rican wife Mona who came to a convention one time and was going from room to room screaming “Where’s that motherfucker George!”
+“Bein’ from The Bronx, I was great friends with a lot of the New York characters in the record business like Hymie Weiss and his brother Sam from Old Town Records; Morris Levy from Roulette Records; and George Goldner from End and Gone Records.
+George had this Puerto Rican wife Mona who came to a convention one time and was going from room to room screaming “Where’s that motherfucker!”
 Meanwhile Hymie calmed her down, and George was downstairs with some broad.
-Anyway, the Chess boys were from Chicago, I was in Miami, and my guys were from the Bronx, but we all used to get together at the record conventions and have a ball, but more importantly, do a lot of business.
+Anyway, Chess was from Chicago, I was in Miami, and my guys were from the Bronx, but we all used to get together at the record conventions and have a ball, but more importantly, do a lot of business.

 We always got our records on the air man.
 That was… Fuhgettabout it.
 We’d go all over the south doin’ $50 handshakes and gettin’ records played.
 Once the jukebox operators heard it on the radio, they had to have it for their machines.”

 ©Jacob Katel and HenryStoneMusic USA Inc. All Rights Reserved.

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.